apache/spark/docs/structured-streaming-state-data-source.md

 Before querying the state from existing checkpoint via state data source, users would like to understand the information for the checkpoint, especially about state operator.
 This includes which operators and state store instances are available in the checkpoint, available range of batch IDs, etc.

-Structured Streaming provides the data source named "State metadata source" to provide the state-related metadata information from the checkpoint.
+Structured Streaming provides a data source named "State metadata source" to provide the state-related metadata information from the checkpoint.

 Note: The metadata is constructed when the streaming query is running with Spark 4.0+.
-The existing checkpoint which has been running with lower Spark version does not have the metadata and be unable to query with this metadata source.
+The existing checkpoint which has been running with lower Spark version does not have the metadata and will be unable to query/use with this metadata source.
 It is required to run the streaming query pointing the existing checkpoint in Spark 4.0+ to construct the metadata before querying.

 ### Creating a State metadata store for Batch Queries